Best iPhones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best iPhones you can buy in 2022.

 Of course, the Pro Max is more expensive than the Pro.
 But if you want the extra screen real estate without stepping up to the 12 Pro Max, this is the best iPhone to buy.

 Read the full Apple iPhone 11 Pro Max review

 The iPhone 11 Pro's screen is actually a little smaller than the screen on the more affordable iPhone 11.
 Though at 5.8in, it's still big enough for most.
 It also uses an OLED panel, which produces fine colours and excellent contrast.

 The camera is more advanced than the iPhone 11's, thanks to the addition of a telephoto lens.
 That gives it more zooming power, not only for getting up close and personal with your subjects, but also for zooming out and capturing more of the landscape.

-But really, it's this phone's excellent handling of films and music that we're blown away by.
+But really, it's this phone's excellent handling of films and music that has us blown away.
 Detail levels are superb and the phone sounds as musical as any other member of the iPhone family.

 For many, the iPhone 11 will be more than enough.
-But if you can afford it, and the 11 Pro Max is too big, this is the iPhone to consider.
+But if you can afford it, and the 11 Pro Max is too big, this could be the best iPhone for you.